How to promote yourself as an academic researcher

-How can I promote myself to potential employers?
+How to promote yourself to potential employers

 Potential employers will want to see a strong CV, but they are quite likely to want more than that.
 When they search for you online, what do they find?
 You can try it yourself.
 Ideally, you want them to see your institutional web page, listing your experience and achievements in a way that supports what they see on your CV, and similar brief biographies for your papers and conference presentations.
 If you have a social media profile, you want them to see you posting engaging content which is getting responses.
 And they’d love to see you getting positive coverage of your work in the news, or quoted as an expert in your research topic.

 If you’re new to academia, or a postgraduate researcher, this might sound daunting.
 You might find yourself asking how you can associate yourself with your research topic, at such an early stage?
 The answer is to start now.
 Employers won’t be expecting you to have a huge profile yet, so everything you do is a bonus.
 You can put together a strong CV, build a social media profile, and take opportunities to publicise your work.
 Why not take part in your institution’s public engagement event, talking about your research?
 Why not think about opportunities to broadcast about your work?

 If you start making connections now, start raising your profile on matters relating to your research topic, and boldly showcasing your achievements by posting about them online and listing them in your bio, you can increase your chances of landing that dream position.